List of Yoasobi live performances

-Yoasobi is continuing touring concerts in both Japan and various countries, such as the 2023–2024 and 2024–2025 Asia tours, 2024 US Tour, Pop Out Zepp Tour, Chō-genjitsu Dome Live, and Wandara Hall Tour; the Chō-genjitsu Dome Live received 170,000 audiences.
-The duo also attended numerous music festivals, including Clockenflap, Coachella, Lollapalooza, Summer Sonic Festival, etc. They also made a guest appearance on the first day of NewJeans's Bunnies Camp 2024 at Tokyo Dome.
-In 2025, the duo travelled to Europe for Primavera Sound in Barcelona, Spain and a one-off concert in London, England, and opened for Billie Eilish's Hit Me Hard and Soft: The Tour for the first day of the Saitama shows.
+Yoasobi is continuing touring concerts in both Japan and overseas, such as the 2023–2024 Asia tour, 2024 US Tour, Pop Out Zepp Tour, Chō-genjitsu Dome Live and Asia tour, Wandara Hall Tour, and Never Ending Stories Tour; the Chō-genjitsu Dome Live received 170,000 audiences.
+The duo also participated in numerous music festivals, including Clockenflap, Coachella, Lollapalooza, Summer Sonic Festival, etc. They made a guest appearance on NewJeans's Bunnies Camp 2024 at Tokyo Dome.
+In 2025, the duo travelled to Europe for Primavera Sound in Spain and a one-off concert in England, and opened for Billie Eilish's Hit Me Hard and Soft: The Tour for the Saitama show.